HaoyiZhu/SPA/README.md

 We evaluate on the VC-1's MetaWorld, Adroit, DMControl, and TriFinger benchmarks.
 Additionally, we have a [forked version of the repository](https://github.com/xiaoxiao0406/eai-vc.git) that includes code and configuration for evaluating SPA.

 1) Clone the [forked VC-1 repo](https://github.com/xiaoxiao0406/eai-vc.git), or you can use the [submodule](evaluation/eai-vc) by `git submodule update --init --recursive` and `cd evaluation/eai-vc`.
-Then please follow the instructions in the [CortexBench README](https://github.com/facebookresearch/eai-vc/blob/main/cortexbench/README.md) to set up the MuJoCo and TriFinger environments, as well as download the required datasets.
+Then, please follow the instructions in the [CortexBench README](https://github.com/facebookresearch/eai-vc/blob/main/cortexbench/README.md) to set up the MuJoCo and TriFinger environments, as well as download the required datasets.

 2) Create a configuration for spa `<spa_model>.yaml`(e.g., using SPA-Large as in [spa_vit_large.yaml](https://github.com/xiaoxiao0406/eai-vc/blob/main/vc_models/src/vc_models/conf/model/spa_vit_large.yaml)) in [<vc-1_path>/vc_models/src/vc_models/conf/model](https://github.com/xiaoxiao0406/eai-vc/tree/main/vc_models/src/vc_models/conf/model).